pyTooling/Actions/doc/JobTemplate/Documentation/LaTeXDocumentation.rst

-.. _JOBTMPL/LatexDocumentation:
+.. _JOBTMPL/LaTeXDocumentation:

-LatexDocumentation
+LaTeXDocumentation
 ##################

-The ``LatexDocumentation`` job template downloads an artifact containing a LaTeX document and translates to a PDF file using MikTeX.
+The ``LaTeXDocumentation`` job template downloads an artifact containing a LaTeX document and translates to a PDF file using MikTeX.

 The translation process uses ``latexmk`` for handling multiple passes.
 The default LaTeX processor is ``xelatex``, but